Power diagrams and Morse Theory: Abstract

 \section{Abstract}

+We study Morse theory of the (power) distance function to a set of points in $\RR^n$.
+We describe the topology of the union of the corresponding set of growing balls by a Morse poset.
+The Morse poset is related to the power tesselation of $\RR^n$.
 We remark that the power diagrams from computer science are the spines of amoebas in algebraic geometry, or the hypersurfaces in tropical geometry.
-Our concept of a Morse poset generalizes to power diagrams.
 We show that there exists a discrete Morse function on the coherent triangulation, dual to the power diagram, such that its critical set equals the Morse poset of the power diagram.
-In the final section we use Maslov dequantization to compute the medial axis.